thebeebs/Content/5 things to get compatible with edge.md

 ---
-title: '4 Ways To Test Internet Explorer'
+title: 'How your website can take advantage of new features in Microsoft Edge'

 authors:

 - thebeebs

-intro: 'Even today I have to test lots of websites using Internet Explorer, below are the 4 main ways that I have found to do it.'
+intro: 'There are hundreds of new standards, specifications and features that are now in Microsoft Edge.
+Here are 5 that I am currently exploring.'

 type:

 - opinion

 category:

 - web

 - browsers

 ---

 Edge is Microsoft's new web browser and will be the default browser in Windows 10.
 Since Upgrades to Windows 10 from Windows 8 and 7 will be free to most users, you can expect there will be a huge influx of Edge users hitting UK sites when it's released on July 29th.
 So here are 5 ways in which you can make sure your site rock on Edge.